 Explore Cirencester’s historic streets

 Cirencester has some beautiful streets, both residential and full of shops.
+One of the best things to do in Cirencester is simply strolling through its honey coloured streets.
 A walking tour departs from outside the church on Sundays at 3pm between May and September.

 If you can’t go on a walking tour, then make sure you walk down Coxwell Street, a couple of streets away behind the church, which is full of quaintly leaning houses.
 You can learn more about Coxwell Street in the Corinium Museum, but many homes here have hardly changed in 300 years or more.
 Look out for the wool merchant’s house at the end of the street.